flyntwp/flynt/Components/ListPosts/snippets.md

 ## Adding a optional partial

-This component includes optional partials which can be added or removed easily
+This component includes partials which can be added or removed easily

+* SinglePost
+  * PostHeader
     * PostDate
     * PostAuthor
+  * PostContent
+  * PostFooter
     * PostCategories
     * PostTags

 Twig (PostHeader for example):
 ```twig